contactandyc/another-c-library/7_allocator.md

 A NULL allocator simply means to use the global allocator.

 The second feature is to allow for a mechanism to allow for custom content in place of the caller.
-For example, if we allocated a buffer and keep changing its size, we might want to know where the buffer was initialized at, the maximum size of the buffer, its initial size, etc.  This custom feature can be denoted by passing a boolean at the end which defaults to false.
+For example, if we allocate a buffer and keep changing its size, we might want to know the following: where the buffer was initialized, the maximum size of the buffer, its initial size, etc. Passing a boolean at the end denotes this custom feature, which defaults to false.

 ```c
 void *_stla_malloc_d( stla_allocator_t *a, const char *caller, size_t len );